How Billy Idol Re-Imagined Himself on ‘Charmed Life’

 Idol wasn't about to completely overhaul the sound that had brought him multi-platinum success, however.
 He entered the studio to record what would become his fourth album, titled Charmed Life, alongside longtime producer Keith Forsey.
 He'd helmed each of Idol's previous three albums, something that lent crucial stability during a period that saw the departure of guitarist Steve Stevens, a creative foil during Idol's rise to fame.

-Behind his trademark sneer, Idol struggled with a crippling insecurity was only compounded in Stevens' absence.
+Behind his trademark sneer, Idol struggled with a crippling insecurity that was only compounded in Stevens' absence.
 "The stress and pressure built up because I cared.
 I cared about the music," he explained in his memoir, Dancing With Myself.

 "First and foremost, I wanted to satisfy my own creative drive, but I also cared whether the critics and the fans would like the album.
 I did not feel that I had given my best on Whiplash Smile, and I knew that I had to step up my game.
 But I didn’t have my trusted partner Steve Stevens to lean on, and I battled fears of mediocrity and failure."
 Partly as a means of coping with those fears, Idol spent the next two years in a haze of what he later described "never-ending booze, broads and bikes, plus a steady diet of pot, cocaine, ecstasy, smack, opium, Quaaludes and reds."